Explore otherproducts

 13.09.2024

 Customer Lifetime Value (CLV) isn't just a buzzword; it's an integral way in which businesses must in think about customer relationships and company growth.
+61% of organizations reported that improving overall customer lifetime value is a top marketing goal for 2023.

 But here's the rub: while businesses are waking up to the importance of CLV, many are still struggling to move the needle.
 Yet only 33% admit to actively focusing on acquiring new customers.
 Businesses are barely keeping up with the dual challenge of keeping existing customers happy while trying to bring new ones on board.